UGA Extension Office

 This program is ideal for individuals who have the time and dedication to make an impact in their community through volunteer service.
 Prior gardening experience is not a requirement, but a passion for learning and sharing horticulture is essential!

-Become a Chatham County Master Gardener
+Becoming a Chatham County Master Gardener

 Step 1: Application & Selection

-Space in the course is limited, and participants are selected based on their interest in being an Extension volunteer, their interest in community service, as well as their knowledge, expertise, and experience in related areas.
+Space in the annual training course is limited, and participants are selected based on their interest in being an Extension volunteer, their interest in community service, as well as their knowledge, expertise, and experience in related areas.
 Selected applicants will complete an interview, reference check, and background screening before being approved for the program.

 Step 2: Training & Assessment